seanh/seanh.github.io/_posts/2020-12-28-binding-keys-in-tmux.md

 Mouse button 2 (`MouseDown2`, `MouseUp2`, ...) is the middle mouse button and 3 (`MouseDown3`, `MouseUp3`, ...) is the right button.

-The special token `{mouse}` in a mouse event `bind` command resolves to the target-window or target-pane that was clicked on, for when you need the target window or pange in the bound command.
+The special token `{mouse}` in a mouse event `bind` command resolves to the target-window or target-pane that was clicked on, for when you need the target window or pane in the bound command.
 For example `bind -n MouseDown1Pane select-pane -t {mouse}` makes clicking on a pane select that pane.
 `bind -n MouseDown1Status select-window -t {mouse}` makes clicking on a window in the status line select that window.